2012 Dodge Avenger Performance

 Acceleration and Power

-Reviewers are not impressed with the base four-cylinder engine.
-They say it’s sufficient compared with similarly-equipped cars in this class.
+Some reviewers are not impressed with the base four-cylinder engine, but others say it’s sufficient compared with similarly-equipped cars in this class.
 However, they like the 3.6-liter V6, which is plenty powerful and fun to drive.
 The Avenger’s six-speed automatic transmission receives mixed comments.
 Some say it’s adequate, while others think it’s unrefined.

 - "The Avenger was a pleasure to drive.
 It had plenty of power to get me up to speed, and I felt planted in this car at all times.
 It is a bit loud, however." -- AutoWeek (on the V6 engine)